Category: Chart and Graphics

 9 | 1 1 2 2 5 8 9

-Stem and leaf plot look like histogram by rotating it anti-clockwise.
+The stem and leaf plot looks like a histogram by rotating it anti-clockwise.

-By adding columns of frequency and cumulative frequency in stem and leaf plot we can find the median of the data.
+By adding columns of frequency and cumulative frequency in the stem and leaf plots we can find the median of the data.

 Reference

-The feature of a histogram is that there is no gap (space) between the vertical bars because the variable plotted on the horizontal axis is quantitative and the variable is from the measure of scale either interval or ratio.
-Thus, the histogram provides an easy interpreted visual representation of a frequency distribution.
+The important feature of the Histogram graph is that there is no gap (space) between the vertical bars because the variable plotted on the horizontal axis is quantitative and the variable is from the measure of scale either interval or ratio.
+Thus, it provides an easily interpreted visual representation of a frequency distribution.
 Note that class midpoints are used as labels for the classes.

-The Histogram allows us to analyze extremely large datasets by reducing them to a single graphical representation which is used to show primary, secondary and tertiary peaks in data and also help us by giving a visual representation of the statistical significance of those peaks.
+It allows us to analyze extremely large datasets by reducing them to a single graphical representation which is used to show primary, secondary, and tertiary peaks in data, and also helps us by giving a visual representation of the statistical significance of those peaks.

 An alternative to the histogram is kernel density estimation, which uses a kernel to smooth samples.
 This will construct a smooth probability density function, which will, in general, more accurately reflect the underlying variable.

-1. Mark class boundaries of the classes along the x-axis.
+1. Mark the class boundaries of the classes along the x-axis.

 2. Mark frequencies along the y-axis.